 The Love, Happiness & Success Podcast with Dr. Lisa Marie Bobby

-Any parent whose child has crossed into their teen years knows how difficult this time can be.
+Any parent whose child has crossed into their teen years knows how difficult parenting teens can be.

 Teens can be moody, unpredictable and defiant.
 They can ping pong between being exquisitely sensitive in one moment, and cold and withdrawn in the next.
 Meanwhile, they’re beginning to occupy the bodies of adults — and to take on adult responsibilities — while making decisions with a brain that is, in many ways, still child-like.